-The utility query delivers bands from Great Britain - from the main search a reference can be established and thereby noted that the search results are not at all allowed to comply with the criteria of the utility query - in this manner we remove the results of the utility query from those of the main query and only obtain bands which do not come from England.
+The utility query retrieves bands from Great Britain.
+From the main search a reference to the utility query can be established specifying that the search results must not satisfy the criteria of the utility query.
+In this manner we remove the results of the utility query from those of the main query and only obtain bands which do not come from England.